panzi/carbon-client/README.md

 ### Optional Features

-These features are controled via options.
+These features are controlled via options.

 * Prefix all keys.
 * Buffering to a fixed size buffer and sending that buffer at a defined interval.